Where has Renew Newcastle come from?

 If you are thinking about relocating, it is tricky for us to be able to guarantee a space and then wait for any length of time for you to relocate, so do have that in mind – you will need to be quick!
 But Renew Newcastle spaces are definitely open to people from out of town, and we will try to assist where we can!

-I’m interested in starting my own Renew-style initative in my own town – tell me how to get started!
+I’m interested in starting a Renew-style initiative in my own town.
+How do I get started?

 I can't find the answer to my question here?

 Probably because no one has asked us yet!
-Try the Contact Us section and ask us!
+Try the Contact Us section and get in touch!